trainings-weblinxsolutions/batch-june-2023/src/resources/assignments/assignments.md

+### Assignment 21 (07/13)
+***Interfaces and Rules for interfaces*
+1. Practice all the programs discussed in the class + concept of Interfaces and Rules for interfaces
+2. Give a diagram representing classes, abstract classes, interfaces and depict the relation between them for the CricketPlayersUsingInterfaces Example.
+	a.
+Use a box for a class
+	b.
+Use a box marked with A for an abstract class
+	c.
+Use a oval shape for depicting interfaces
+	c.
+Use a bold line to show inheritance
+	d.
+Use a dotted line to show interfaces
+3. Practice and Run the CricketPlayersUsingInterfaces program.
+4. Try out the  Banking System  example.

 ### Assignment 20 (07/12)
 ***Abstract classes, abstract methods and abstract rules*
 1. Practice all the programs discussed in the class + concept of Abstract classes, abstract methods